hashgraph/hedera-mirror-node/README.md

 #### REST API
+The REST API container will display logs similar to the below at start

+    Server running on port: 5551

 The REST API endpoints can be verified either through the browser or the terminal.
 The following endpoints are suggestions that can be accessed from your browser.
 Modify the below IP's and port sif they differ from your running containers.